-Most people are familiar with “Do No Harm” being a core part of the Hippocratic Oath.
+“Do no harm” is part of the Hippocratic Oath.
 However, treating patients with care and warmth, the so-called “bedside manner,” is just as important as a doctor’s expertise.
-What’s more, the entirety of the patient experience also consists of the patient payment experience.
+But what you may not have realized is that the patient payment experience also makes up the entirety of the patient experience.

 Although a doctor is dealing with the science of the human body, scientific knowledge is not enough.
-They are not testing hypotheses in a lab but rather working with real people who need empathy.
-Patients need to know that their doctor and medical facility as a whole care.
+Patients need to know that their doctor and medical facility, as a whole, care.

 They need to trust their physician so that the medicine can go down smoother (e.g., they are willing to take the physician’s recommendations).
 Mary Poppins (who is not a doctor, to be clear) said it best when she said, “A spoonful of sugar makes the medicine go down.”